Waxes are an important part of painting unique art furniture

 Two wax technique

-Example: Waxing the front panel of the drawer when depth and three-dimensionality are desired
+Example: Waxing the front panel of a drawer when depth and three-dimensionality are desired

 The clear wax in the cloth works like an eraser - when you want to remove or fade colored wax.
 This technique only works if you have put a layer of clear wax on the base. - Try it and you will fall in love with waxes and their versatility!